5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 - Mixed `Name type`, `Method type` approach

-  For most TP machines, there are both `Name type` and `Method type` parts involved in `0D/6D patches`.
+  For most ThinkPad machines, there are both `Name type` and `Method type` parts involved in `0D/6D patches`.
 Just use the patch of each type. **It is important to note** that binary renaming patches should not be abused, some parts `_PRW` that do not require `0D/6D patches` may also be `0D` or `6D`.
 To prevent such errors, the `System DSDT` file should be extracted to verify and validate.

 ### Caution